 For opportunities beyond the local country club, the more generalized B.S. in Turfgrass Science prepares students for careers in professional lawn care, sod production, athletic field maintenance, and beyond.
 Though the degree may sound like a walk in the park, courses lean toward the science side of the equation (biology, chemistry, and meteorology are required courses).

 The College: Stetson University

 Canada looms large and expansive just north of the United States, but most of us are pretty uneducated about what the heck goes on there.
-Students who want to learn more about our neighbors to the north can absorb the culture, politics, and history of Canada through a Canadian Studies major at one of several universities.
-This sounds like possibly the only major in which there’s a slight chance you’ll have to watch Strange Brew as part of your coursework.
+Master’s students who want to learn more about our neighbors to the north can absorb the culture, politics, and history of Canada through a Canadian Studies concentration at Johns Hopkins.
+This sounds like possibly the only academic track in which there’s a slight chance you’ll have to watch Strange Brew as part of your coursework.
 If you’re not ready to go whole hog, a few other schools, like SUNY Plattsburgh and the University of Vermont, offer Canadian Studies minors.

 The College: Brown University

 We’re pretty sure that all of the great pyramids have been discovered, but on the off chance that there’s still a sphinx or two waiting to be stumbled upon, would-be Indiana Joneses would do well to have a degree in Egyptology.
 Established in 2005, Brown’s Department of Egyptology and Ancient Western Asian Studies—which offers B.A. and Ph.D degrees—brings students back to the birthplace of Western civilization as we know it with “Introduction to Classical Hieroglyphic Egyptian Writing and Language” and “Archaeology and the Ancient World” among their required courses.